 Enter the name of the domain to transfer and follow the instructions.
 You’ll be asked to enter the transfer key that you got from Squarespace.

-Note: This is a professional review site that receives compensation when you purchase through the affiliate links.
+Note: This is a professional review site that receives compensation when you purchase through the affiliate links at no extra cost to you.
 I personally test or research each product before endorsing it.
 This site is independently owned and the opinions expressed here are my own.

 6. Set Up the New Nameservers